sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/index.md

 | `v4.5.0`     | `v5.0.0`   | Standard     | This is a major version but only one version change |
 | `v4.4.2`     | `v5.0.3`   | Multiversion  | Major, minor, and patch               |

-> *Note: Our major releases don't occur on a consistent interval, so make sure to check our changelog if you aren't certain about wether a major version is multiple minor versions away from your current version.
+> *Note: Our major releases do not occur on a consistent interval, so make sure to check our changelog if you aren't certain about whether a major version is multiple minor versions away from your current version.
 You can also reach out to our support team [support@sourcegraph.com](mailto:support@sourcegraph.com)*

 ### Sourcegraph databases & migrator